Orthoptics studies

 Faculty Life

-For me, optician and orthoptist are two professions that complement each other perfectly.
+In my view, opticians and orthoptists are two professions that complement each other perfectly

-My name is Nicolas, I'm 25 years old and I'm in my first year of training to become an orthoptist.
+My name is Nicolas, I’m 25 years old, and I’m in my first year of orthoptics school.

-I am where I am today because I worked as an optician before deciding to change careers, although I see it more as a specialization.
+The reason I’m where I am today is that I worked as an optician before deciding to change careers, although I see it more as a specialization.

-In fact, I believe that optician and orthoptist are two professions that complement each other perfectly, and so it is with great pleasure that I embark on this new training program with the goal of working in a private practice, as salaried employment in retail did not suit me.
+In fact, I see optometry and orthoptics as two professions that complement each other perfectly, so I’m really looking forward to this new training program with the goal of working in private practice—since working as an employee in a retail setting just wasn’t the right fit for me.

-My name is Coralie, I'm 18 years old, and I just graduated from high school!
-Orthoptics has always been something that interested me!
-During high school, I was able to do a lot of internships to really be sure of myself, and I advise everyone to do the same to be sure of their path.
+My name is Coralie, I’m 18, and I just graduated from high school!
+Orthoptics has always been something that’s interested me!
+During high school, I did a lot of internships to really gain confidence, and I recommend that everyone do the same to be sure of their path.

-Even though it can be a little scary at first to be fresh out of high school when most of the class has done other studies before, in the end everyone is friendly and there is a lot of mutual support, even between different years!
+Even though it might be a little intimidating at first to just come straight out of high school when most of the class had already completed other studies, in the end everyone is supportive, and there’s a lot of mutual help, even across different grade levels!

-It's a job that isn't talked about much, even though it's very interesting and varied.
+It’s a profession that doesn’t get much attention, even though it’s very interesting and diverse.

 AMEO ASSOCIATION

-The AMEO (Montpellier Association of Orthoptics Students) is a student association created in 2008.
-It represents students in the orthoptics field and raises awareness of this profession.
+AMEO (Montpellier Association of Orthoptics Students) is a student organization founded in 2008.
+It represents students in the orthoptics program and works to raise awareness of this profession.

 Follow AMEO!